andreaz3/MealMe/doc/S6_ProjectReport.md

 ## 8. Any Other Changes
 > Are there other things that changed comparing the final application with the original proposal?

-Aside from some slight changes in direction regarding the recipe randomizer, allowing users to create and manage their own recipes,  and increasing the VARCHAR count (as mentioned in points 1 and 3 of this report), all other components and functionalities suggested in our original proposal translated over to our final application
+Aside from some slight changes in direction regarding the recipe randomizer, allowing users to create and manage their own recipes,  and increasing the VARCHAR count (as mentioned in points 1 and 3 of this report), all other components and functionalities suggested in our original proposal translated over to our final application.

 ## 9. Future Development
 > Describe future work that you think, other than the interface, that the application can improve on